 Food industry case studies help build a solid foundation with customers to allow them to see the benefits of using your products.
-And in 2020, personalizing the customer’s experience is more important than ever.
+And personalizing the customer’s experience is now more important than ever.

 I’m going to assume that you already know what makes a great case study.